Trump endorses challenger against Georgia elections chief

 Raffensperger declined comment through a spokesperson.

-Hice didn’t mention Trump in his announcement but has said previously that he expected the former president’s support.
-Trump has said separately that he also wants to help defeat Georgia Gov. Brian Kemp, another Republican, in 2022.
+Hice didn’t mention Trump in his announcement but has said previously that he expected the former president’s support, and he echoed the president's rhetoric about Raffensperger.

-“Every Georgian, in fact every American, has the right to be outraged by the actions and, simultaneously, the inaction of our Secretary of State,” Hice said in a statement Monday.
+“What Brad Raffensperger did was create cracks in the integrity of our elections, which I wholeheartedly believe individuals took advantage of in 2020,” Hice said in a statement Monday, without supporting evidence that would refute Georgia's three statewide counts of nearly 5 million ballots.
+“Every Georgian, in fact every American, has the right to be outraged by the actions and, simultaneously, the inaction of our Secretary of State,” Hice added.

-The former president has made clear his intentions to target Raffensperger and Kemp, also a Republican, for their parts in ratifying Biden’s victory.
+Trump has long made clear his intentions to target Raffensperger and Gov. Brian Kemp, also a Republican, for their parts in ratifying Biden’s victory.

 Both Kemp and Raffensperger have said they were simply following the state’s election law and fulfilling their required duties.